-A saqra is the word for “devil” in Quechua, especially a naughty or mischief-making scamp.
-The name here refers to the playful, inspired ways the kitchen uses ingredients from all over Peru to create its dishes.
-Start out with trout tartare featuring a touch of passion fruit sauce, or the bonito with tumbo fruit and avocado.
-Move on to slow-cooked pork adobe arequipeño, or swordfish with mashed cassava, and don’t miss the pineapple picarones (Peruvian-style doughnuts) at dessert.
-The dining room is brightly hued and as casual as with the menu; the patio is a perfect spot for nibbling and sharing over smart cocktails.
+In Quechua, saqra means a devil or a mischief-making scamp.
+Here, the name refers to the playful, inspired ways the kitchen uses ingredients from all over Peru to create its dishes.
+Start out with trout tartare, featuring a touch of passion fruit sauce, or the bonito with tumbo fruit and avocado.
+Move on to slow-cooked pork adoboarequipeño, or swordfish with mashed cassava, and don’t miss the pineapple picarones (Peruvian-style doughnuts) at dessert.
+The dining room is brightly hued and as casual as the menu; the patio is a perfect spot for nibbling and sharing over smart cocktails.